Huy-DNA/MPiSC/report/chapters/introduction/index.typ

 #import "@preview/subpar:0.2.2"

-This chapter details the motivation for our research topic: "Studying and developing nonblocking distributed MPSC queues", based on which we come to the formulation of our research question.
-Based on this question, we set out the objectives and the scope of our research.
-We end this chapter with an overview of the thesis and the structure of the rest of this document.
+This chapter details the motivation for our research topic: "Studying and developing nonblocking distributed MPSC queues", based on which we set out the objectives and scope of this study.
+To summarize, we then come to the formulation of our research question and give a high-level overview of the thesis.
+We end this chapter with a brief description of the structure of the rest of this document.

 == Motivation